mikedilulo/Fantasy-Futbol/readme.md

 ## Fantasy Futbol Notes

 Fantasy Futbol is a simple enough application.
 Users can create their own leagues, manage their own teams and players, while taking them to the top for a playoff system to win it a.
-Only the individuals who create the laague, teams and players will have the ability to remove them.
+Only the individuals who create the laague, teams and players will have the abiity to only remove themsef.
+This will allow you to keep your data if somebody drops from the league.

 A board manages several lists.
 Once created lists can not be transfered between boards but they can be removed.
 If a list is removed go ahead and remove all of the tasks and comments on the list as well to avoid orphan data.